Trailer for The Grand Parade created by ArtsEmerson

 Click here to read program notes from Stacy Klein and Carol Martin

-The Grand Parade (of the 20th Century) was made possible with funding by the New England Foundation for the Arts' National Theater Pilot, with lead funding from The Andrew W. Mellon Foundation.
+The Grand Parade (of the 20th Century) and its touring is made possible with funding by the New England Foundation for the Arts' National Theater Project, with lead funding from The Andrew W. Mellon Foundation.